A theory of data variability in Neural Network Bayesian inference: Results

 where $\xi_{\alpha}\stackrel{\text{i.i.d.}}{\sim}\N(0,\sigma_{\mathrm{reg}}^{2})$ is a regularization noise in the same spirit as in \citep{Williams98}.
 We assume that the prior on the read-out vector elements is a Gaussian $\mathbf{U}_{i}\text{\ensuremath{\stackrel{\text{i.i.d.}}{\sim}\mathcal{N}\left(0,\sigma_{u}^{2}/N_{h}\right)}. }$The distribution of the set of network outputs $y_{1\le\alpha\le D_{\mathrm{tot}}}$ is then in the limit $N_{h}\rightarrow\infty$ a multivariate Gaussian \citep{Neal96}.
 The kernel matrix of this Gaussian is obtained by taking the expectation value with respect to the read-out vector, which yields

 The kernel matrix $K_{\alpha\beta}^{y}$ describes the covariance of the network's output and hence depends on the kernel matrix $K_{\alpha\beta}^{\psi}$.
 The additional term $\delta_{\alpha\beta}\,\sigma_{\mathrm{reg}}^{2}$ acts as a regularization term, which is also known as a ridge regression \citep{Hoerl00} or Tikhonov regularization \citep{Williams06}.
 In the context of neural networks one can motivate the regularizer $\sigma_{\mathrm{reg}}^{2}$ by using the $L^{2}$-regularization in the readout layer.
 This is also known as weight decay \citep{Goodfellow16_deepbook}.
-Introducing the regularizer $\sigma_{\mathrm{reg}}^{2}$ is necessary to ensure that one can properly invert the matrix $K_{\alpha\beta}^{y}$.
+Introducing the regularizer $\sigma_{\mathrm{reg}}^{2}$ is necessary to ensure that one can properly invert the matrix $K_{\alpha\beta}^{y}$, ensuring that the expressions \eqref{eq:Mean-Inference-Bayesian-GP} and \eqref{eq:Variance-Inference-Bayesian-GP} are numerically stable.

 Different drawings of sets of training data $\mathcal{D}_{\mathrm{tr}}$ lead to different realizations of kernel matrices $K^{\psi}$ and $K^{y}$.
 The network output $y_{\alpha}$ hence follows a multivariate Gaussian with a stochastic kernel matrix $K^{y}$.
 A more formal derivation of the Gaussian statistics, including an argument for its validity in deep neural networks, can be found in \citep{Lee18}.
 A consistent derivation using field theoretical methods and corrections in terms for the width of the hidden layer $N_{h}$ for deep and recurrent networks has been presented in \citep{Segadlo22_103401}.